etho2183/peng_data_minimization/README.md

 - "roundGyro": bool -> rounds gyroscope sensor values (x, y, z) to a given interval.

 ### Rounding parameters
+All lists need to be in order, meaning smallest value at front ant biggest at end.
 - "roundListBrightness": [num, num, ...] -> List of sorted values that numeric data rounds to.
 Example: [-2, 0, 1]; -0.9 -> 0.
 If only one value is given, e.g. [1], it acts as a interval such as [..., -1, 0, 1, 2, ---].
 - "roundListCompass": As in "roundListBrightness" but for compass bearing.
 Values smaller than 0 and greater than 360 will autbe ignored.
 - "roundIntervalAccel": num -> Interval for which accelerator values shall be rounded.
 Example: num=3 rounds new values to [..., -3, 0, 3, 6, ...].